1. Plan

 Project Update

-Visit Cone Zones for all current construction and traffic impacts.
+Visit Cone Zones for construction and traffic impacts.

 Once the 28th Street Improvements Project (Iris Avenue to Canyon Boulevard) is completed, 28th Street from Baseline Road to Iris Avenue will be transformed into a multimodal corridor with a consistent design that delivers transportation, safety, aesthetic and economic enhancements.